Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 They use high-resolution cameras and display screens to magnify and display text or objects.
 The camera captures an image and sends it to the screen.
 This allows the user to view the magnified image in real-time.

-Unlike a traditional magnifying glass, magnification levels can be adjusted, colour contrast can be customized, and some models even have built-in lighting for optimized visibility.
+Unlike a traditional magnifying glass, magnification levels can be adjusted, colour contrast can be customised, and some models even have built-in lighting for optimised visibility.

 Some magnifiers are also able to take a picture of the subject and convert it into audio if you would prefer to listen out loud to a piece of text.